Becca Bailey

 Burnout sent me looking for the difference between work and labor — and into Hannah Arendt's distinction between what sustains life and what lasts.
 This essay follows the invisible upkeep that piles up on the same people, what unpaid leave actually looked like, and why fantasy heroes always seem to have magic doing their laundry.

-Hannah Arendt draws the distinction in The Human Condition.
+Around this time, I started pulling books off my shelf looking for answers and I learned about Hannah Arendt’s definitions of work and labor.
 Labor is what we do to stay alive.
 “It is indeed the mark of all laboring,” she writes, “that it leaves nothing behind, that the result of its effort is almost as quickly consumed as the effort is spent.”
-Historically this meant the agricultural and care work survival depended on.
-Today it also includes the things we mass-produce and discard, and the repetitive upkeep that keeps households and organizations from quietly falling apart.
-Whether labor sustains a life or a balance sheet, it has no end.
-There is no day on which we’re finished surviving — and, much as we’d like otherwise, no day on which shareholders decide they’ve generated enough wealth.
+Historically, this referred to agricultural, household, and care work, but she rightly points out that in the modern era, this kind of endless labor has grown to include manufacturing and administrative work.
+Whether this labor sustains life or business, it has no end.
+There is no day when we are finished surviving, and as much as we would like to believe otherwise, there is no day when CEOs and shareholders will say they have generated enough wealth.

 Work is a different animal.
-Work asks for creativity and judgment.
-It can produce something lasting, even when that something has no market value at all.
-The real difference between the two isn’t what gets accomplished but how it feels to do it.
+Work involves creativity and judgement.
+It can produce something lasting, even if it has no market value.
+The real difference between the two isn’t what gets accomplished, but the rhythm that it follows and how it feels to do it.
 Work can be finished, and when you’re lucky, followed by rest before the next thing begins.
-Labor just resumes.
+Labor just never ends.

-Most of us spend our days doing some blend of the two, and the blend is rarely one we chose.
-There’s the genuinely creative part of any job — building something new, solving a problem no one has solved in quite that way.
-And then there’s the part that’s repetitive, automatable, and quietly essential: the cleanup, the maintenance, the forms, the thousand small tasks that someone has to do and that no one is ever praised for doing.
-This second kind of work is the equivalent of doing the laundry.
-No amount of it ever produces less of it.
-There’s no launch party, no breakthrough, no triumph over adversity — just the daily struggle against entropy.
-We hand out medals for heroics.
-We don’t hand them out for keeping the lights on.
+Most of us spend our days doing some mixture of the two, and the balance is rarely one we choose.
+Some of us have jobs where we build things and solve interesting problems.
+And then there is the maintenance, the cleanup, the thousand tasks that someone has to do but no one is praised for doing.
+The second kind of work is equivalent to doing the laundry.
+No amount of time spent ever produces less of it.
+There’s no launch party, no breakthrough, no triumph over adversity—just the daily struggle against entropy.

-That’s the fault line I keep returning to: not skilled versus unskilled, or even hard versus easy, but recognized versus unrecognized.
-Some labor is seen — it earns a title, a raise, a story you tell at a party.
-Most of it isn’t, and the work that goes unseen has a way of piling up on the same people.
+This is the fault line I keep returning to: not skilled vs. unskilled, or even hard vs. easy, but recognized vs. unrecognized.
+Some labor is seen—it earns a title, a raise, a story you tell at a party.
+Most of it isn’t, and the unseen work isn’t evenly distributed among workers.
+It tends to pile up on the same people again and again.

-For most of my career I felt that accumulation in my bones.
-It was hard to build anything that lasted while spending most of my time cleaning up after other people.
-When I described one such stretch to a friend, she asked, “But how is that helping your career?”
-It wasn’t.
-It rarely is.
+For most of my career, I felt that accumulation in my bones.
+It was hard to build anything that lasted when I spent most of my time cleaning up after other people, coordinating other work, or trying to convince my team to follow the practices that will have fewer long-term tradeoffs.
+When I described a project I was helping with to a friend, she asked, “But how is that helping your career?”
+It really wasn’t.

-The philosophy and the politics turn out to be the same thing.
+We can’t separate the philosophy from the politics.
 The line between recognized and unrecognized labor is also a line about power: who gets to make the lasting thing, and who does the invisible labor that frees them to make it.

 A medieval painting of a knight in armor with a plumed helmet, attended by a lady tying a sash around him while a squire and monk look on

-Here’s what I keep noticing in stories like these: the hero is almost always conveniently wealthy, and the labor is almost always done by magic, servants, or spells.
-It has to be.
-The hero couldn’t save the world over and over if he were busy doing his own laundry, planning a child’s after-school activities, or tracking down the forty-seven passwords he needs to file his taxes.
+I think it’s really interesting that in books like this one, the protagonist is conveniently wealthy, and all domestic labor is performed by magic spells, fairy servants, or house elves.
+After all, the hero couldn’t save the world over and over if he was busy doing his own laundry, planning after-school activities for his three children, or trying to track down the 47 passwords he needs to file his taxes this year.

 The hero’s journey, as we usually tell it, is full of hardship — but it is defined by the absence of labor.
 Arendt saw this clearly.
 “The daily fight in which the human body is engaged to keep the world clean and prevent its decay,” she wrote, “bears little resemblance to heroic deeds; the endurance it needs to repair every day anew the waste of yesterday is not courage, and what makes the effort painful is not danger but its relentless repetition.”